 The predominant form of support offered for investment readiness up to this point has taken the form of consultancy, with a focus on providing analytical services.
 A greater range of interventions, provided in different ways beyond a consultancy model, need to be tested and refined, with a focus on creative, design-led approaches.

-Initially, we have chosen to focus on homelessness and youth services.
-This is because we believe that these sectors have significant untapped potential for enterprise development and therefore a latent requirement for social investment, and it is where we believe we can be particularly additional.
+Initially, we have chosen to focus on two sub-sectors – homelessness and youth services.
+This is because we believe that these sectors have significant untapped potential for enterprise development and therefore a latent requirement for social investment and it is where we believe we can be particularly additional.

 We are taking this sub-sectoral approach because, based on want we have learned from our work so far, we believe that it is the best way to build a practical knowledge base about which enterprise models work best in specific contexts and to provide support which can be appropriately tailored.